Make a Pleated Pouch Bag

 Cloth purses or bags are quick and fun to sew.
 Plus, a one-of-a-kind handmade bag is a treat to carry, and makes for a creative, thoughtful gift.
 With personal touches and a range of fabrics, you can sew a purse that’s perfect for any style or occasion.
 We’ve gathered an assortment of small bags that celebrate the beauty of Chinese brocade, a luxe and colorful silk/rayon blend fabric.
 To make the bags-you can use any fabric you like-use the schematic diagrams and basic directions here.

-To learn more about Chinese brocade, read "Exploring Chinese Silk-Faced Brocades" by Sarah Veblen in Threads #113.
+To learn more about Chinese brocade, read “Exploring Chinese Silk-Faced Brocades” by Sarah Veblen in Threads #113, and don’t miss sewing tips and techniques like this by subscribing to Threads magazine, or by becoming a Threads Insider.

 Get patterns and instructions for more chic purses: